theorangetree/sudoku-solver/README.md

 * 9 lists of columns
 * 9 lists of 3x3 regions

-### Human-like strategies
+### Solving strategies
-* Same zone -> eliminate possibilities based on what is already soved in their zone
+* Same zone: eliminate possibilities based on what is already soved in their zone
-* Only possibility -> fill cells with sets of size 1, i.e. one possible number
+* Only possibility: fill cells with sets of size 1, i.e. one possible number
-* Only location -> fill cells if it is the only place where a number can go in its zone
+* Only location: fill cells if it is the only place where a number can go in its zone
-* Naked chain -> identify when n cells (in a zone) share the same set of n possible numbers
+* Naked chain: identify when n cells (in a zone) share the same set of n possible numbers
-* Hidden chain -> identify when n possible numbers share the same n possible cell locations in a zone
+* Hidden chain: identify when n possible numbers share the same n possible cell locations in a zone
-* Line in region -> identify unsolved numbers within a row/column whose only possible locations are in the same region
+* Line in region: identify unsolved numbers within a row/column whose only possible locations are in the same region
-* Region in line -> identify unsolved numbers within a region whose only possible locations are in the same row or column
+* Region in line: identify unsolved numbers within a region whose only possible locations are in the same row or column

 Zone refers to either a row, column, or 3x3 region

 ### Recursion strategy
-If the human-like strategies fail, perform a depth first search for the solution using recursion.
+If human-like strategies fail, perform a depth first search for the solution using recursion + trial and error.
+Each guess will be placed in the unsolved cell with the least possible number of solutions.